-1. parameter estimates, tests and confidence sets computed for unidentified parameters have no clear interpretation; this situation may be especially misleading if the statistical instruments used do not reveal the presence of the problem;

-- 2. consistent estimation is not possible unless additional information is supplied; - 3. many standard distributional results used for inference on such models are not anymore valid, even with a large sample size [see Phillips (1983, 1989) and Rothenberg (1984)]; - 4. numerical problems also easily appear, due for example to the need to invert (quasi) singular matrices.
+- Parameter estimates, tests and confidence sets computed for unidentified parameters have no clear inpt; this situation may be especially misleading if the statistical instruments used do not reveal the presence of the problem. - 2.
+2. Consistent estimation is not possible unless additional information is supplied. - 3.
+3. Many standard distributional results used for inference on such models are not anymore valid, even with a large sample size (see Phillips, 1983; 1989; Rothenberg, 1984). - 4.
+4. Numerical problems also easily appear, due for example to the need to invert (quasi) singular matrices.